A108II/BIG-O-EXPLAINED/BigO.md

 - For \( n = 10 \), the number of calls is around \( 2^{10} = 1024 \).
 - For \( n = 20 \), the number of calls is around \( 2^{20} = 1,048,576 \).

-### Practical Implications

-Because the number of operations grows so rapidly, algorithms with \( O(2^n) \) complexity become infeasible very quickly.
-For example:
-- Calculating `fibonacci(40)` with the naive recursive approach would take an enormous amount of time and resources.
-- In practical applications, such algorithms are typically optimized or avoided in favor of more efficient approaches.

 ### O(n!) | Factorial time
 - The time complexity `O(n!)` is known as `factorial time complexity`.
 This is one of the highest and `least efficient` complexities, growing extremely fast as the input size (n) increases.
 It typically arises in algorithms that generate all permutations of a set or solve certain combinatorial problems.